 A definition of the creative’s conditions, such as file size and dimensions.

 Denotes if there are any problems with the Campaign header.

 A measurement of responses from Adhese to an ad request from the user’s client (see Impression measurement).

-Advertising space available for sale throughout your network, or the total set of positions.
-The available volume of advertising space is expressed by the impression metric.
+Advertising space available for sale throughout your network or the entire set of positions.
+The impression metric expresses the available volume of advertising space.

 The percentage a booking claims of the booked position’s expected inventory volume.

 A (sub)section within a publication, like the homepage, the section that concerns local news or lifestyle, or the daily newsletter.

 A file that records transactions that have occurred on the server.
 Some data that may be collected is, for example, the date/time stamp, URL served, IP address, previous URL, etc.